Geonhee-LEE/mobile_robot_control/README.md

-# Learning based navigation
+# Mobile Robot Control
-Robot control with Reinforcement Learning
+Robot control with Traditional control and Optimal control and Learning-based control such as Reinforcement Learning.